Skip to main content

 Stop asking “which tool is best?”
 Start asking “which tool fits my workflow?”

-Survey data from early 2026 shows experienced developers using 2.3 tools on average.
+JetBrains survey data (January 2026) shows experienced developers using multiple tools concurrently.
 These tools are not mutually exclusive.
 Copilot handles inline completions while Claude Code tackles the gnarly refactor.
 Cursor manages daily coding while Windsurf runs a parallel batch of bug fixes in the background.

 The tools are converging on autonomy, but from different directions.
 Copilot is adding agents to an extension.
 Cursor is adding autonomy to an IDE.
 Claude Code is the autonomous agent.
 Windsurf is multiplying the agent.

 The next 12 months will likely produce one significant shift: the gap between “AI-assisted” and “AI-autonomous” will become the dominant axis of competition.
 Tools that keep the human in the loop will feel slow compared to those that don’t need to.
-Windsurf and Claude Code are betting on autonomy.
-Copilot and Cursor are adding it incrementally.
+Claude Code is the clearest expression of that future: no IDE wrapper, no approval dialogs by default, just an agent that takes a problem and runs.

 Sources: